 You may email your completed application and consent form to: email@example.com

-Or you can mail your application and consent form to:
+Or you can mail your application and supporting documents to:

 Please note that the application must be printed.
-If you are unable to print the application, please call (559) 263-1588 and request an application by mail.
+If you are unable to print the application, please call (559) 263-1588 for further assistance.

 frequently asked questions

 What does weatherization do for a home?